 After a 20 min brainstorm, the participants approached the Lego model and started 'playing around'.
 As facilitators, we observed and questioned what they were expressing through the Lego model.
 The play lasted for an hour and during that time they tried different variations of the layout.

 Use the findings

-We gathered the findings from the exercises and made a list of potential ideas we can pursue.
-The model made it simple to frame the ideas as we could easily point to the model and show where and how the ideas play out.
+We gathered the findings from the exercises and made a list of potential ideas we could pursue.
+The model made it simple to frame the ideas as we could use it as a reference to show where and how the ideas play out.

 One big idea was a more efficient circulation system—a design to move people through the physical space.
 Many people got excited about this idea so much so that it opened another stream of ideas, which were incorporated into the model.

 Next, we worked with an architect and interior designer to look at the findings and find new ways to use the physical space.
-This collaboration led to more new ideas as the architect brought his domain ideas to the table.
+This collaboration led to more new ideas as the architect brought his domain ideas to the table using a cardboard model of the space.
 The end result was a burst of new thinking of how we might redesign the space to improve circulation.

 As next steps, we are getting ready to test the model out with actual customers to get their feedback.
 After the testing process, we will submit the final list of ideas to the managers with enough supporting evidence to vouch for their implementation.

 Here are some tips we learned based on this experience: